softeering/TechDays2015/README.md

 ##Limitations
 - Sharding makes the followings impossible:
-	- no JOIN possible
+	- No JOIN possible
-	- no cross-document transaction support
+	- No cross-document transaction support
+	- Transactions are possible inside a same document though
+	- The sharding key should be chosen wisely (how the data will be partionned)
 - Hard to have SQL query support in NoSQL:
 	- 1.0: needed to install additional drivers
 	- 1.5: started supporting SQL native language